t1/junit-5-structure-demo/README.md

 We have to pass the document from the closure back to the method level.
-I can't use a simple variable, as it has to be assigned to `null` as a default, making it not-effectively-final, so the compiler won't allow me to, but I use an `AtomicReference`.
+I can't use a simple variable, as it has to be assigned to `null` as a default, making it not-effectively-final, so the compiler won't allow me to.
+Instead, I use an `AtomicReference`.

-In this way, even when a test that expects a result throws an exception or vice versa, the error message is nice and helpful, e.g. when `GivenEmptyDocument.whenParseSingle`, which throws an exception, would expect an empty document, the exception would be (stacktraces omitted):
+In this way, even when a test that expects a result throws an exception or vice versa, the error message is nice and helpful, e.g. when `GivenEmptyDocument.whenParseSingle`, which throws an exception, would expect an empty document, the exception would be:

 ```
 AssertionError: unexpected exception. see verifyParseSingle for what was expected